Azure/communication-ui-library/tools/import-transform/README.md

 import { fn } from '@internal/component-binding';
 ```

-Now if an external user was to consumer this transpiled output from an npm package, their build system will try to import `fn` from `'@internal/component-binding'` - but that package doesn't exist as an npm package so their build system will break.
+Now if an external user was to consume this transpiled output from an npm package, their build system will try to import `fn` from `'@internal/component-binding'` - but that package doesn't exist as an npm package so their build system will break.

 ## How this tool solves the issue

-An example contents of a meta package produced in this repo may look like:
+For example, contents of the `@azure/communication-react` package produced in this repo may look like:

 ```text
 /dist/dist-esm/react-components/index.js